mleoking/PhET/trunk/simulations-java/ide/eclipse/README.txt

 Follow these steps:

 (1) copy dot-classpath to simulations-java/.classpath
+This sets the Java classpath, and associates source code with JAR files.

 (2) copy org.eclipse.jdt.core.prefs to simulations-java/settings/org.eclipse.jdt.core.prefs
+This configures compiler settings for project simulations-java.

 (3) Import the PhET code format conventions.
 In Eclipse 3.3, got to Eclipse>Preferences>Java>Code Style>Formatter, then import phet-code-format.xml.